Status as of 1/9/2017

 - Customers working with a vendor may need duplicative licensing to accommodate our evaluation

 - High amount of friction/bandwidth means many useful apps are not available to customers.
 For many customers, this means they will install apps locally via other means.
-By blocking installation of per-user apps via AAD, we are likely causing higher risk to the institution due to a lack of visibility of what apps are installed & used by individuals.
+By blocking installation of per-user apps via Entra ID, we are likely causing higher risk to the institution due to a lack of visibility of what apps are installed & used by individuals.

 Benefits: